Chet1317/Node.js-Good-README-Generator/README.md

 # Title
-Readme Generator
+Good Readme Generator
 # Description
-To produce a readme file through prompts
+To produce a readme file using prompts
 # Table of Contents
 [Installation](#installation)
 [Usage](#usage)